3 Top Picks

 Finish | Stainless steel |

-I was pleasantly surprised by just how stable it was in action.
+I was pleasantly surprised by just how stable the Ruger SR1911 was in action.
 At no time did I find myself fighting with the pistol.
-It provides you with a smooth shooting experience on the range.
-It’s one that is consistently reliable, as well.
+It provides a smooth shooting experience on the range and is consistently reliable.

 At 5 inches in length, the barrel gives the Ruger SR1911 excellent balance and handling.
 If you want a solid defense weapon for your home, I think you will find this pistol to serve you well.